ivan-guerra/programmador.com/content/posts/containerized-runescape.md

 case perfectly.
 The container launch scripts I developed for each client include a `*_CACHE` variable that makes the cache name and location customizable.

-# On Docker Containers and GUIs
+# ON DOCKER CONTAINERS AND GUIS

 Running a GUI from a Docker container is, in my opinion, a pain in the ass.
 That said, there's plenty of docs you can slog through to piece together a